mybonk/mybonk-wiki/docs/INSTALLATION.md

 This is so important that we felt it deserved its own section.

-![](img/various/ssh_failed_attempts.gif)

 Spare yourself the pain, learn good habits and avoid getting locked out of your system by mistake.
-Take the time to not only understand what ssh is but also how it works, particularly how to use ssh auto login (auto login *using public and private keys pair* to be specific).
+Take the time to really understand how ssh works, particularly how to use ssh auto login (auto login *using public and private keys pair* to be specific).

 It is not only a good idea to save time, it is also significantly more secure than simple password-based login.

+![](img/various/ssh_failed_attempts.gif)

 It is also a pre-requisite for the deployment of MY₿ONK, have a look at the section dedicated to ssh in the [baby rabbit holes](/docs/baby-rabbit-holes.md#ssh) 🕳 🐇

 ---